dmijatovic/go-oauth2-api/README.md

 ```

+## Versioning

+I use simple text file with version numbering in the form of: major.minor.patch.
+Version increment is manual process, therefore patch numbers wil not be accurate.
+The idea of semantic versioning I will follow here is: `major version change contains the breaking changes`, minor version increment when new (non-breaking) features are added, patch...heh...every time I did not forget to increment it manually.

 ## Golang remarks/learnings

 - json backticks definitions need to be enclosed with "" and no spaces between `json:` and value.